 The PGAA assumed operational control of the airport on March 31st, 2003.
 The Authority immediately set into motion an aggressive business plan with the main focus on building an airport which supports the needs of its region's residents, facilitating growth in tourism and industry, while attracting air services long considered necessary for this region's growth.

-The Prince George Airport is part of the National Airport System (NAS).
+The Prince George Airport (YXS) is part of the National Airports System (NAS).
 The NAS comprises 26 airports that link the country from coast to coast and internationally.
 The NAS includes those airports considered essential to Canada's air transportation system, supporting both domestic prosperity and international competitiveness.